About Heritage Education Funds

 - If you can't make your RESP contributions for one or more years, you're still entitled to receive CESG payments for those years.
 For instance, if you stop making RESP contributions for two years and then start contributing again, you may be eligible for an amount of CESG that would have been allocated for the years in which the payments were not made.
 This applies to Basic CESG only; Additional CESG is not carried forward.

-- Please note: for any contributions made before December 31, 2004, the deadline to apply for the Basic CESG is no later than December 31, 2007.
-Any contributions made from January 1, 2005, onward, you must apply for the Basic and/or Additional CESG within three years of the date you made the contributions.
+- Please note: for any contributions made before December 31, 2004, the deadline to apply for the Basic CESG was December 31, 2007.
+Any contributions made from January 1, 2005 and onward, you must apply for the Basic and/or Additional CESG within three (3) years from the date you made the contributions.

-- CESG payments and interest will be paid to the student as part of the Educational Assistance Payment(s) (EAPs) beginning in their second academic level of an eligible post-secondary program.
+- CESG payments and income will be paid to the student as part of the educational assistance payment(s) (EAPs) beginning in their second year of post-secondary studies.

 How are my RESP contributions invested? +

-- Currently, realized gains and losses are allocated to the pool of Beneficiaries with the same year of eligibility.
-This allocation consists of interest earned, realized gains and losses and income earned on realized gains.
+- Prior to 2014, gains and losses were allocated to the beneficiary groups.
+This allocation consists of interest earned, gains and losses and income earned on gains.

-The allocation of interest to the individual Subscribers consists of income earned from the investments less the applicable fees and realized gains.
+The allocation of interest to the individual subscribers consists of income earned from the investments less the applicable fees and realized gains.
 To be exact, we do not allocate a rate but a dollar amount.
-For example, if the Heritage Plans earn $1 million in investment income, this amount is prorated to all Subscribers in proportion to the beginning value of their Plans, which includes both principal and interest.
+For example, if the Heritage Plans earn $1 million in investment income, this amount is prorated to all subscribers in proportion to the beginning value of their plans, which includes both contributions less fees and interest.
 When the calculation is done it works out to a different rate than the market returns.

 FEES: